A model-based analysis of the AggregateEU mechanism: Implications of overbidding and non-commitment: Introduction

-To address the challenges, the European Commission (EC) proposed the Aggregate EU Mechanism (Council Regulation 2022/2576)\cite{EU2022reg_aggreu} that came into force in December 2022.
+To address the challenges, the European Commission (EC) proposed the Aggregate EU Mechanism (Council Regulation 2022/2576)\citep{EU2022reg_aggreu} that came into force in December 2022.
 The core idea of AggregateEU is to create a platform for European buyers to pool their demand for the upcoming winters, acting as an anonymous counterparty to increase coordination and strengthen their bargaining power against sellers.
-To trigger liquidity, a minimum volume requirement for EU member states was set to bid for at least 15\% of their yearly storage obligation via the platform.
+To trigger liquidity, a minimum volume requirement was set for EU member states to bid for at least 15\% of their yearly storage obligation via the platform.
 On the supply side, Russian natural gas was explicitly banned from the platform.
 According to the EC's perspective, while the mechanism does not seek to replace existing trading platforms in the EU, it operates without financial clearing, making participation easier and potentially more cost-effective.
-As a result, matches on the platform did not lead to immediate contracts, as would typically happen in an exchange.
+As a result, matches on the platform did not typically lead to immediate contracts, unlike those on an exchange.
 Instead, the platform merely informed parties of a match, leaving them to negotiate and finalise contracts independently.
 According to ACER, the AggregateEU joint purchasing platform will be expanded in the future to also include renewable gases, such as biomethane \citep{ACER2025}.